socketio/socket.io-redis-adapter/README.md

 ## Stored schema

+Every new keys in Redis are created with "socket.io" prefix (customizable with the *key* option).

-For each new socket connected to a node the following HSET is created:
+For each new socket connected to a node a SET is created with the key: socket.io#{{socket uid}}.
+On creation the set contain only a record, the socket uid String.

-...

-For each new room joined by a user to a node the following HSET is created:
+For each new room created by socket.io (generally when a user enter in) a SET is created with the key: socket.io#{{room id}}

-...
+Then each time a socket join a room the room id string is added to user Redis SET **and** socket uid is added to room Redis SET.
+Also when a socket leave a room the corresponding record (socket uid) is removed from the room Redis SET and the room id is removed from socket SET.

+On disconnect corresponding user socket SET is automatically removed and corresponding record also removed from rooms SET.
+Room SET are removed automatically when no more socket remain inside.

 ## API